mnz1988/stable-diffusion-guide/README.md

    Most checkpoints don't come with a VAE built in.
 The VAE is a small separate model, which "converts your image into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.

-   If you're using the collab in this guide, you should already have the below VAEs, as I told you to select them before running.
+   If you're using the colab in this guide, you should already have the below VAEs, as I told you to select them before running.

    There are practically only 3 different VAEs in circulation:
    * [anything vae](https://huggingface.co/WarriorMama777/OrangeMixs/resolve/main/VAEs/orangemix.vae.pt), also known as the orangemix vae.
 All anime models use this.